IT-REX-Platform/Wiki-EnPro-WS2020/wiki/Development--How-to-JHipster-Microservices.md

 This chapter describes how we work with the project structure created with the JHipster generator.
 I.e., we describe how we put our code in an existing JHipster microservice.

-If you want to set-up a nem microservice, continue reading [Creating a new Microservice with JHipster](#creating-new-microservices-with-jhipster).
+If you want to set-up a new microservice, continue reading [Creating a new Microservice with JHipster](#creating-new-microservices-with-jhipster).

 ## Preconditions